| Description:

 bottom.
 S. R. Balasubrahmanyam, calls it a unique monument of Dravidian art, and a

+veritable art gallery of the early 12th century.
 This temple is built in the shape of a chariot on wheels, two on each side, drawn by

 caprisoned horses in a prancing posture, depicting a heavenly chariot having come down to